 A well-suited school staff is an essential element in accomplishing our mission and succeeding in our vision.
 Our recruitment and retention strategies start with building and maintaining our organizational culture and the resulting policies and procedures on creating a positive and professional working environment for all personnel.
-Our recruitment, hiring, and support decisions to build and implement the necessary policies and procedures will be essential starting from our 1st year.
-Attachment U outlines our proposed recruitment and hiring strategy, criteria, timeline, and procedures.
+Our recruitment, hiring, and support decisions to build and implement the necessary policies and procedures will start upon approval July 2018.
+Our Start Up Plan, Attachment Q outlines our proposed recruitment and hiring strategy, criteria, timeline, and procedures.